12 Keys’ Mushroom Addiction Treatment center

-We utilize the 12 Keys Model for recovery that helps you regain a healthy life.
+We utilize a treatment model for recovery that helps you regain a healthy life.
 Because we combine our proven, time-tested 12 step model with cutting-edge trauma and mental health services, it sets us above other treatment facilities.

 We understand you can’t recover with a one-size-fits-all approach.
 This is why we devise a treatment plan that is customized specifically for your needs.
 We assess your situation so we can understand the entire picture of your challenges and how you react to various environments.
 We learn what you want and what you see as barriers to improving.

 We also involve the entire family, as it’s a crucial aspect of our 12 step rehab program.
 Family members are educated on the substance, the addiction and the treatment methods.
 They also have the opportunity to share their feelings through compassionate and supportive discussions.

 We have a highly qualified, multidisciplinary treatment team who assesses your unique situation and provides treatment for the addiction and any behavioral or mental problems.

 Our goal is to ensure you have a smooth and seamless recovery by eliminating any obstacles that could get in the way of you recovering successfully.
 You can take a look at our process to see for yourself what we offer in terms of help to get you off your mushroom addiction and back to living healthy.